 When it comes to cleaning one's hands in a healthcare setting, the general rule of thumb is to use soap and water to wash hands if they are visibly soiled.
 Otherwise, hand sanitizer is sufficient.
 Let’s take a closer look at this rule.

-According to the Centers for Disease Control and Prevention (CDC), washing with soap and water is the best way to reduce the number of mircobes on them in most situations.
-If soap and water are not available, use an alcohol-based hand sinitizer that contains at least 60 percent alcohol.
+According to the Centers for Disease Control and Prevention (CDC), washing with soap and water is the best way to reduce the number of microbes on them in most situations.
+If soap and water are not available, use an alcohol-based hand sanitizer that contains at least 60 percent alcohol.